Siege of Trichinopoly (1743): Background

 In the 1720s, the Carnatic region of southern India was an autonomous dominion of the Mughal Empire under the suzerainty of the Nizam of Hyderabad.
 In 1710, the Nizam appointed Muhammed Saadatullah Khan as Nawab of the Carnatic.
 Saadatullah died in 1732, and would be succeeded by his nephew Dost Ali Khan.
 Tukkoji Bhonsle, who was a Maratha ruler of Trichinopoly, died in 1736.
 He left his son Ekoji II to succeed him and his wife Rani Minakshi, who was acting as a regent for her young son.
 Dost Ali sent Chanda Sahib, his son-in-law and diwan, to the province and to claim that it owed tribute payments (chauth).
 Chanda Sahib inveigled into the court of Rani Minakshi, abused her trust to the fortress, and threw her into prison where she died of grief.
 In 1739, Dost Ali rewarded Chanda Sahib with the title Nawab of Trichinopoly.

 This decisive act and the refusal of tributary payment by Dost Ali Khan enraged the Marathas.
 They took advantage of the absence of the Nizam in Deccan due to his engagement in resolving disputes in North India.
 In 1740, Raghoji I Bhonsle commanded the Maratha army of 50,000 soldiers in an invasion of the Carnatic region.
-In a Battle at Damalcherry, a pass near Arcot, Dost Ali was killed.
+In the Battle at Damalcherry, a pass near Arcot, Dost Ali was killed.
 His son and successor Safdar Ali Khan negotiated and agreed to make tribute payments to the Marathas.
 But Chanda Sahib, confident of his defense, refused to negotiate with Raghoji I Bhonsle, pay tribute, or surrender control of Trichinopoly.
 In Raghoji I Bhonsle's 1741 siege of Trichinopoly, Chanda Sahib initially resisted the siege.
 The Marathas bribed an officer who betrayed Chanda Sahib and left a free opening to the Maratha army through an important mountain post.
 The Marathas occupied Trichinopoly and took Chanda Sahib as prisoner to Satara.
-Murari Rao Ghorpade was installed as Maratha governor of Trichinopoly in 1741.
+Murari Rao Ghorpade was installed as the Maratha governor of Trichinopoly in 1741.